seniorgu/aisa/docs/aisa-specification.md

 ## Overview

 Many organizations are adopting AI without a clear understanding of how to integrate and absorb it into their broader ecosystem.
 The *AI Solution Architecture (ASA) Approach* provides blueprint-level architectural maps that can be implemented in AI solutions serving business objectives.
-These approaches are governed by the ASA model specification to ensure shared understanding among key stakeholders and to enable consensus through a common architectural language.
+The approach is governed by the ASA model specification to ensure shared understanding among key stakeholders and to enable consensus through a common architectural language.

 ## ASA Approach